jamestomasino/flashleit/README.md

 The highest proficiency level scheduled for each day's session will be displayed first.
 Once that is completed the lower proficiency levels will follow until all cards have been reviewed.

-## Adding Cards

-You may add a card to **flashleit** by running the program with the switch `-a`.
-You will be prompted for the card front and back values and a confirmation before the card is inserted into proficiency level 1.

-## Deleting Cards

-You may choose to delete a card during review.
-If you do so you will be asked to confirm deletion before it takes effect.

-## Reviewing Memorized Cards

-You can see a list of all cards which you have fully memorized by running the program with the switch `-c`.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to